Lall-091/sql-docs/azure-sql/database/planned-maintenance.md

 Ensure that your client application is resilient to maintenance events before deploying to production.

-Testing will mitigate the risk of application faults and contributes to application availability for your end users.
+Testing mitigates the risk of application faults and contributes to application availability for your end users.
 You can test behavior of your client application during planned maintenance events by [Testing Application Fault Resiliency](./high-availability-sla-local-zone-redundancy.md#testing-application-fault-resiliency) via PowerShell, CLI, or REST API.

 For Azure SQL Managed Instance, also review [initiating manual failover](https://aka.ms/mifailover-techblog).
 A manual failover produces identical behavior as maintenance event bringing primary replica offline.